-Children’s University Australasia & Africa (Indian Ocean) (Children’s University) provides opportunities and recognition for extra-curricular education to children aged between 5 and 18 years.
-Children can only aspire to what they know exists and Children’s University offers a navigation system to future opportunities through learning.
+Children’s University Australasia and Africa (IO) (Children’s University) offers opportunities and recognition to children for completing and participating in beyond school learning.
+Our hope is that this encourages a love of learning in their pursuit of a future career.
+Children and young people can only aspire to what they know exists and Children’s University provides them with a system to navigate potential future pathways through this learning.

 Target schools are disadvantaged by location, socio-economic status, and the cultural make-up of the student body.
 Children’s University aims to break cycles of disadvantage through circumstance.
-Multiple independent evaluations show Children’s University members have improved school attendance rates by virtue of activities which enhance their school experience.
-They also achieve better academic results because of renewed self-confidence in their own potential.
-Outcomes show students enjoy learning more after participating in Children’s University because they extend their repertoire of interests and see learning in a new light.
+Multiple independent evaluations show Children’s University students have improved school attendance rates by virtue of activities that enhance their school experience.
+They also achieve better academic results because of a new-found self-confidence in their own potential.
+Outcomes show students enjoy learning more after participating in Children’s University because they extend their range of interests and see learning in a new light.

 Each member aged 5 to 14 receives a Passport to Learning where hours of extra-curricular activities are logged.
 Hours are accumulated and once the hours needed to graduate are achieved, members are presented with Children’s University certificates at a formal graduation ceremony held at their partner university.
 Students aged 15 to 18 receive a Passport to Volunteering and are encouraged to participate in Children’s University by volunteering to run clubs and activities, assist with events, and become a role model to younger students.